hmgu-itg/imputationserver-doc/docs/getting-started.md

 ![](images/compression01.png)

 This password is not stored on our server at any time.
-Therefore, if you lost the password, there is no way to resend it to you.
+Therefore, if you lose the password, there is no way to resend it to you.

 ## Download results